nicholascsuf/Bookshelf/README.md

 Josiah Peedikayil: Web Hosting, server installation, server management and maintenance

 Nicholas Harney: Database creation, PHP code implementation, Connection of front end to back end

+Git commit history: We used Discord to communicate with each other, and did not have much github commit history.
+The github was used for functionality  to the html pages.

+** Version History:**
+Version 1 - April 25th 2022.
+The only version as of April 25th, 2022

 **Testing Done:**
 Unit tests were performed for each part of the website.
 A description of the following tests.